malloc47/term-do/README.md

    terminal; any delay would disincentivize use in favor of plain bash completion.

-5. Portable with a few dependencies as possible.
+5. Portable with as few dependencies as possible.

 ## Design